GloriaColmenares/Expansion-of-renewables/README.md

 **************************************************************************************

-1. Go to file <R_paneldata> run *SFE.R* until line 1041 to obtain files sfe_one.xlsx and sfe_two.xlsx
+1. Go to file <R_paneldata> run *SFE.R* until line 1041 to obtain files sfe_one.xlsx and sfe_two.xlsx and tables
 2. Go to file <Stata> run *SFE.do* using excels in 1. as inputs
-3. Return to <R_paneldata> and run lines 1055-1186 to obtain Tables and Figures
-4. Run *R_paneldata_BLP* until line 553 to obtain file i1rv.cvs
+3. Run *R_paneldata_BLP* until line 553 to obtain file i1rv.cvs and tables
-5. For aditional data for Table 1 run lines 563-569

 **************************************************************************************
 Use codes in file *BLP_python_**